-University of California, Berkeley — UC Berkeley Campus
+Alumni House, Toll Room, University of California, Berkeley — UC Berkeley Campus

 About Judith Heumann

-Judy serves on a number of non-profit boards, including the American Association of People with Disabilities, the Disability Rights Education and Defense Fund, Humanity and Inclusion, and Human Rights Watch.
-She has 20 years of non-profit experience working with various disability organizations, including being a founding member of the Berkeley Center for Independent Living.
+Judy served on a number of non-profit boards, including the American Association of People with Disabilities, the Disability Rights Education and Defense Fund, Humanity and Inclusion, and Human Rights Watch.
+She had 20 years of non-profit experience working with various disability organizations, including being a founding member of the Berkeley Center for Independent Living.
 Prior to starting the Judith Heumann LLC, she served in the Clinton and Obama administrations.

 About Karen Tani